cruzcstll99/Arithmetic-Properties-of-Generalized-Frobenius-Partitions/README.md

 # Arithmetic-Properties-of-Generalized-Frobenius-Partitions
 A mathematica notebook for the paper Arithmetic Properties of Generalized Frobenius Partitions by Scott Ahlgren and Cruz Castillo.

-This illustrative code is for the most interesting case when m=11.
+The proof of the main theorem in the case is in the notebook titled 11proof.